-The right to access to information is recognised in Viet Nam's Constitution (2013)[4] and in the Law on Access to Information (2016)[5] as well as related documents including Government Decree No. 13/2018/ND-CP regulating detailed provisions and measures for implementation of the Law on Access to Information (2016) (Article 2).
-People may freely access information which is disclosed publicly or may request access to most information through submission of a form[6].
-State agencies responsible for information provision of information are provided with instructions on the updating and disclosure of information for which they are responsible[7].
-Guidance is also provided on how agencies should provide information following a request[8].
-Some information is explicitly characterised as inaccessible or subjected to certain conditions[9]1.
-Assurances of publicity and transparency with regard to information provision are also provided in the Anti-Corruption Law (2005).
-If access to information is refused, citizens have a right to complain according to the provisions of the Law on Complaints (2011)[110].
+The right to access to information is recognised in Viet Nam's Constitution (2013)[4] and in the Law on Access to Information (2016)[5] as well as related documents including Government Decree No. 13/2018/ND-CP [6] regulating detailed provisions and measures for implementation of the Law on Access to Information (2016) (Article 2).
+People may freely access information which is disclosed publicly or may request access to most information through submission of a form[7].
+State agencies responsible for information provision of information are provided with instructions on the updating and disclosure of information for which they are responsible[8].
+Guidance is also provided on how agencies should provide information following a request[9].
+Some information is explicitly characterised as inaccessible or subjected to certain conditions[10] .
+Assurances of publicity and transparency with regard to information provision are also provided in the Anti-Corruption Law (2018)[11].
+The law stipulates on the principle of publicity and transparency: Agencies, organizations and units must publicly and transparently disclose information about their organizations and operations, except for contents of state secrets, business secrets and other contents as prescribed by law.
+The publicity and transparency must ensure accuracy, clarity, completeness and timeliness in accordance with the order and procedures prescribed by competent agencies, organizations and units and in accordance with the provisions of law.
+Forms of information disclosure through meetings, posting at the headquarters of the agency, written notices, publications, announcements on the mass media, posting on electronic portals, websites, hold press conferences, and provide information at the request of agencies, organizations, units and individuals.

+If access to information is refused, citizens have a right to complain according to the provisions of the Law on Complaints (2011) [12].
+In addition, Citizens have the right to publicize information and request the provision of complete, accurate, and timely information in accordance with the Law on Implementing Democracy at Grassroots(2022)[13].

 The Ministry of Information and Communications is responsible for providing technical guidelines on the implementation of the Law on Access to Information (2016).
 The Ministry of Justice is responsible for monitoring overall implementation.
-The Government Inspectorate is responsible to carry out overall State management of settlement of complaints under the Law on Complaints (2011)1 throughout the country.
+The Government Inspectorate is responsible to carry out overall State management of settlement of complaints under the Law on Complaints (2011)[12] throughout the country.
 The Supreme People's Court, the Supreme People's Procuracy, the State Audit Office, the Office of the National Assembly, the State President's Office and other State agencies, as well as equivalent local bodies within their localities, manage the settlement of complaints within the scope of their functions, tasks and powers.
 The Viet Nam Fatherland Front and its member organisations supervise the observance of the legislation on complaints according to the provisions of the Law.

-[1]

-[2]

-[3]

-[4]

-[5]
+[1] The Law on Access to Information (2016), Article 2 (1,3).

+[2] The Law on Access to Information (2016), Articles 5, 6 & 7.

+[3] The Law on Access to Information (2016), Chapter II (disclosure of information) and Chapter III (provision of information upon request).

+[4] The Constitution of Viet Nam (2013), Article 25.

+[5] The Law on Access to Information (2016).

-[6]
+[6] Decree No. 13/2018/ND-CP

-[7]

-[8]

-[9]
+[7] The Law on Access to Information (2016), Articles 10, 18 & 23.

+[8]The Law on Access to Information (2016), Articles 9 & 34.

+[9] The Law on Access to Information (2016), Articles 29 & 30.

+10] The Law on Access to Information (2016), Article 6.

+[11] The anti-corruption Law (2018)